-$\rm d_2p$ AM is a masterbatch suitable for a wide range of food and non-food applications.
-It has been successfully used to inhibit the growth of bacteria on the surface of film in bread packaging after receiving approval from the FDA in the USA in 2021 and Health Canada shortly afterwards. $\rm d_2p$ AM has an effective kill rate greater than 99.999% with no migration into the food and no changes to:
+d_2p AM is a masterbatch suitable for a wide range of food and non-food applications.
+It has been successfully used to inhibit the growth of bacteria on the surface of film in bread packaging, and has approval from the FDA in the USA in 2021 and Health Canada shortly afterwards. d_2p A-M has an effective kill rate greater than 99.999%, with no migration into the food and no changes in clarity, strength and print adhesion, texture, taste, colour or smell.

-- Clarity

-- · Strength or print adhesion.

-- Texture, taste, colour or smell

-$d_2p$ AM is also safe for repeated use products like chopping boards, food containers and conveyor belts and it can be incorporated into a wide variety of plastics and polymeric materials, e.g. insoles for trainers, ball pit balls in children's play areas and disposable gloves for the food processing and healthcare industries.
+d_2p AM is safe for repeated-use products like chopping boards, food containers and conveyor belts and can be incorporated into a wide variety of plastics and polymeric materials e.g. insoles for trainers, pit-balls for children's play areas and disposable gloves for the food processing and healthcare industries.

-It can make surfaces lethal to dangerous microbes, including Coronavirus, making it perfect for plastic fittings in high -traffic areas and high touch points like handrails, door handles and light switches.
+It can make surfaces lethal to dangerous microbes, including Coronavirus, making it perfect for plastic fittings in high traffic areas and high touch points like handrails, door handles and light switches.
 It can also be incorporated into drinking water pipes to inhibit the build-up of biofilm.

-It will not affect the mechanical, optical or physical properties of the product and globally recognised test methods ensure peace of mind for our partners and customers.

-Crucially, the protection lasts for the lifetime of the product.
+It will not affect the mechanical, optical or physical properties of the product, and globally-recognised test methods ensure peace of mind for our partners and customers.
+The protection lasts for the lifetime of the product.